7 Best Coffee Scales: Reviews and Buying Guide

 Extra Handy Features

 Extra handy features like auto-off or timers don’t make a scale more accurate.
-However, they help to ensure a smooth brewing experience.
+However, they help to ensure a smooth brewing experience and save battery life.

 A model with touch-sensitive or capacitive buttons is usually more durable than the one with traditional press-down controls.
 Coffee grounds are delicate and fine, so they can easily end up in nooks and crannies around the regular buttons.
 This rarely happens with touch-sensitive controls.